 As an athlete, I always loved to run and workout, but never really did any racing.
 We ran a lot in college and while I enjoyed it, it never occurred to me to enter a race.

-About a year after college I did my first race, a 5k with my boyfriend’s (at-the-time) sister.
-I think I ran it in about 24:00 minutes and LOVED racing.
-For no good reason, after that I never really raced, other than a corporate 5k in Miami, where I didn’t even know my time.
-I still ran consistently but it seemed like I could never run further or faster no matter how much I ran.
+About a year after college I did a St. Patty’s 5k with a friend.
+I think I ran it in about 24:00 minutes and LOVED it.
+But for no good reason, I never really raced again, other than a corporate 5k in Miami, where I didn’t even know my time.
+I ran consistently for years after college, but never really cared about time, pace or distance.

 In 2008, I moved to Hamburg, Germany for work and my running started to change.
-Before I made friends there, I was bored and since I lived right on an amazing packed dirt running trail, I started running more to occupy my time.
-I don’t think I got much faster, but I started to try to run further at least once a week.
+I was a little bored and a little lonely and started running more to occupy my time.
+I still didn’t think about pace much, but I started seeing if could run further each week.

 In the spring of 2008, about the time I got up to around 8 miles, I made plans to go to a great friend’s bachelorette party in Nashville.
-As part of the party, the girls were running the Country Music 1/2 Marathon!
-Crazy?
-Yes, but it was a blast!
+As part of the party, we ran the Country Music 1/2 Marathon.
 I didn’t train for the race other than my usual 4-8 mile runs, but we took it easy and enjoyed

-Where did the swim & bike come in?
 In 2010, my best running friend, Char, suggested that I start doing triathlons.
-I obviously ran and since I also swam competitively in high school, she was convinced that I should now become her tri training buddy.
+With my running and swimming background, she was convinced that I should become her tri training buddy.
 I told her that I was afraid of going fast on a bike and wasn’t interested.

-I loved the experience of it all and after that, I was hooked!!
-I dusted off my crappy, I mean, sweet mountain bike and entered 2 sprint triathlons in the next month!
-At the first race, I got 2nd place female behind Char (it was a very small race)!
+But she was determined, so Char paired me up with a biking friend who was looking for someone to do the swim and run portion of an Olympic distance relay.
+I loved the experience, so I dusted off my mountain bike and entered 2 sprint triathlons in the next month.
+At the first race, I got 2nd place female behind Char (it was a very small race).